stephennewman/web-analytics/README.md

-# 🐱 Catlicks
+# 🐝 Trackerbee

-**Conversion-focused analytics for marketers.**
+**Buzz through your conversion problems.**

-Catlicks shows you why visitors don't convert and what to fix—not just what happened.
+Trackerbee shows you why visitors don't convert and what to fix—not just what happened.

-## What Makes Catlicks Different
+## What Makes Trackerbee Different

 - **Conversion killers only** - Focus on what stops conversions, not vanity metrics
 - **Actionable insights** - Get AI-suggested fixes, not arbitrary data